Elizabeth Warren's Ambiguity On Health Care Comes With Some Side Effects

 It's not clear how much wiggle room — if any — Warren has on the substance of Medicare for All.
 But health care consultant Chris Jennings thinks she has a little bit more negotiating space than some of her rivals.

-"Her fan base, her voters will give her more credit for trying to go as far as she possibly can on this issue, and then when, and if, she has to trim it back a bit, she'll have more room for compromise than many other candidates will," said Jennings.
+"Her fan base, her voters, will give her more credit for trying to go as far as she possibly can on this issue, and then when, and if, she has to trim it back a bit, she'll have more room for compromise than many other candidates will," said Jennings.
 "And I say that because she's viewed as a fighter, she won't compromise just to compromise, she'll compromise to get something done."